apache/cassandra/doc/source/cql/types.rst

 default to 00:00:00 in the specified or default time zone.
 However, if only the date part is relevant, consider using the :ref:`date <dates>` type.

+Note: while Cassandra will parse and accept time literals with a greater number of digits, the value stored will be truncated to millisecond precision.

 .. _dates:

 Working with dates